Code-Institute-Submissions/ibrahimhagi-ibrahimhagi.github.io/README.md

-                    Section 1 - Banner (Navigation Bar, Logo, Heading Text and Booking Button, Booking Form) Section 2 - Review ( some feedbacks from Customer) Section 3 -A video section that allows the user to Section 4 - Footer (contact details and social icons)
+                    Section 1 - Banner (Navigation Bar, Logo, Heading Text and Booking Button, Booking Form) Section 2 - Review ( some feedbacks from Customer) Section 3 -A video section that allows the user to initiate actions such as play,pause, and mute.
+                    Section 4 - Footer (contact details and social icons)

     **Explanation About css Used in this page**